-- 1. Support the administration of the Fisheries Habitat Improvement Fund.
-(S1 & S2) - 2.
-Direct donations from Trout Weekend to the Fisheries Habitat Improvement Fund.
-(SI & S2) - 3.
-Promote donations to the Fisheries Habitat Improvement Fund in IFS communications.
-(S1 & S2) - 4.
-Encourage anglers to support habitat improvement projects such as the Tyenna River Restoration Project.
-(S1 & S2) - 5.
-Consult with Anglers Alliance Tasmania on fisheries policy and regulation.
-(S3) - 6.
-Direct community consultation and funding opportunities through Anglers Alliance Tasmania.
-(S3) - 7.
-Encourage the reporting of breaches of fisheries and environmental legislation.
-(S1 & S2) - 8.
+- 1. Support the administration of the Fisheries Habitat Improvement Fund. - 2.
+Direct donations from Trout Weekend to the Fisheries Habitat Improvement Fund. - 3.
+Promote donations to the Fisheries Habitat Improvement Fund in IFS communications. - 4.
+Encourage anglers to support habitat improvement projects such as the Tyenna River Restoration Project. - 5.
+Consult with anglers and representative organisations on fisheries policy and regulation. - 6.
+Direct community consultation and funding opportunities through Anglers Alliance Tasmania. - 7.
+Encourage the reporting of breaches of fisheries and environmental legislation. - 8.
 Lead and encourage participation in Clean Up Australia Day.
-(S2)